 Did you know “71% of homeowners are willing to sacrifice a feature such as a second bathroom in their home for smart home technology”?
 (Loxone)

 The smart home hardware and service market is expected to reach $195 billion in revenue by 2021, according to a Juniper Research report.
-Getting a smart home renovation is becoming more commonplace, with smart home automation company Loxone discovering that 71 percent of homeowners willing to sacrifice a feature such as a second bathroom to get this technology.
+Getting a smart home renovation is becoming more common, with smart home automation company Loxone discovering that 71 percent of homeowners willing to sacrifice a feature such as a second bathroom to get this technology.
 Since properly implementing this hardware can be challenging, 66 percent of these homeowners also want a professional installer to handle the work for them.
 Here’s a guide to what you need to know to become a successful smart home installer.

 1. Sign Up for a Smart Home Installation Course